• Skip to primary navigation

 Get the Recipe

-Buttermilk Sweet Potato Biscuits
+Homemade Sweet Potato Buttermilk Biscuits

 Sweet potato biscuits in an iron skillet.

-Buttermilk Sweet Potato Biscuits
+Homemade Sweet Potato Buttermilk Biscuits

 These light and flaky sweet potato biscuits are a delicious Southern treat that you're going to love.
 Made with mashed sweet potatoes and buttermilk, these biscuits are still light and fluffy.
 To achieve the perfect texture and taste, make sure to use cold butter and handle the dough gently.